AHAPX/websocket/README.md

 ## API
 ### Server
-Webserver subscribes to channel and wait messages.
+Websocket server subscribes to channel and wait messages.
 Message must be valid JSON.
 It should consist keys:
 - message - required, text or JSON
 - tags - list of tags, if it exists, websocket will send message only for clients with any tag from list